theobytes/smartblog/content/blog/django-vs-laravel-a-programmers-guide.md

 ##### **Secure**

 Every web framework is built with security in mind.
 All the known vulnerabilities of websites are taken care of by the framework and so you don't need to worry about security as much as you would do if you develop the site yourself.

+##### Scalability

+A Django project comprises of applications (apps) and each of those apps is pluggable to the project.
+So you can develop your applications in part and then plug them at the end.